Oral Surgery Norwood, MA | Mansfield, MA

 The maxillary sinuses are located above the roots of the upper posterior teeth and below the eye socket.
 The maxillary sinuses are positioned behind the cheeks on either side of the nose.
 Sinuses are like empty rooms that are filled with air.
 The floor of the maxillary sinus is located just above the roots of the upper molars and second premolar.
 Frequently, the roots of these teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin layer of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 A thin sinus floor will not provide enough bone to support a dental implant.

-In many cases the bone beneath the sinus floor is slightly deficient but there is sufficient bone height to provide initial implant stabilization.
-In these situations sinus grafting and implant placement are performed simultaneously.
+In many cases, the bone beneath the sinus floor is slightly deficient but there is sufficient bone height to provide initial implant stabilization.
+In these situations, sinus grafting and implant placement are performed simultaneously.
 This remarkably simple bone graft procedure is called a simultaneous internal sinus lift.
-It is ‘internal’ because the sinus floor graft site is approached from within the implant preparation site.
-This is an elegant surgical technique which adds only a few minutes to the implant procedure and reduces the total healing period by approximately six months.
+It is internal because the sinus floor graft site is approached from within the implant preparation site.
+This is an elegant surgical technique that adds only a few minutes to the implant procedure and reduces the total healing period by approximately six months.